Chenilles-Network/chenilles-network.github.io/concepts.md

 if all you did since channel creation was spend;
 if you mostly spend but occasionally receive small amounts then the risk is limited to how much you recently received.
+An “end-user” having a one-way State Channel for payments only can thus skip the watching of the blockchain.

-If on the other hand you receive significant assets through the State Channel, you should make sure to watch the blockchain carefully, and have multiple watchtowers, either in-house or hired contractors, in remote redundant data centers, to do the job should your main systems come to crumble under attack or otherwise fail.
+Now, if you receive significant assets through the State Channel, whether you are on the receiving side of a One-Way State Channel, or are a participant in a State Channel that sees traffic both ways, then you must make sure to be watch the blockchain carefully.
+You should have multiple watchtowers, either in-house or hired contractors, in remote redundant data centers, to do the job should your main systems come to crumble under attack or otherwise fail.